christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

   \label{fig:serial-availability}
 \end{figure}

 Conversely, replication is a way to drastically increase the availability of a system.
 By having more than one copy of important information, the service continues to be usable even when some copies are inaccessible.
-By providing a _High-Availability Cluster_ (HA Cluster)[^load-balancing] of replicas, the probability of failure of the whole cluster during a fixed period of time decreases with every replica, decreasing the estimated annual downtime.
+By providing a _High-Availability Cluster_ (HA Cluster)[^service-load-balancing] of replicas, the probability of failure of the whole cluster during a fixed period of time decreases with every replica, decreasing the estimated annual downtime.
 When we ignore factors like failures of the replication system itself, faults in the underlying network, and the time needed for cluster reconfigurations on node failures (as included in the cluster MTTR), we can model the availability of the cluster naively as

 $$ A_{\textrm{cluster}}(t) \approx 1 - (1 - A(t))^n = 1 - U(t)^n $$